pandoraboxchain/pyrrha-pynode/README.md

-# neurowrk
+# Pyrrha Python Node

-Worker app for neurochain providing computations for AI kernels on hardware from providers
+Worker node implementation for Pyrrha version of Pandora Boxchain providing computations using AI kernels on hardware from providers